jonnowelch/task-app/README.md

 I am making a task app using react context and hooks.
-I will reularly commit updates to here as i progress
+I will regularly commit updates to here as I progress